fossMeDaddy/gbcache/README.md

 - [x] increment command
 - [x] server: make the damn thing
 - [x] server: opt-in end-end AES256 encryption
-- [ ] TTL (more general, scheduled command runs, doesn't necessarily have to be a delete)
+- [x] TTL (more general, scheduled command runs, doesn't necessarily have to be a delete)
+- [ ] rewrite it in Rust (ah shit, here we go again...)
 - [ ] multi-threading (god save me, except there is no god, it's all lost & hopeless)
 - [ ] WAL file write & recovery for those of you with nastier kinks for your databases
 - [ ] backups, cuz yes.